capsules for inhalation

 Visit your doctor regularly to check on your condition.

-level of potassium, especially if you have severe asthma.
+level, especially if you have severe asthma.

 If you have an Asthma Action Plan that you have agreed with your doctor, follow it closely at all times.